-To ensure this doesn’t happen to you in an SHTF situation, we’re going to learn how to use oxygen absorbers properly to store your food safely for the long term.
-With careful attention to details, you should have plenty of food well preserved and delicious if or when the power grid goes down.
+To make sure this doesn’t happen to you, I’ll teach you how to use oxygen absorbers properly to safely store your food for the long term.

 What Are Oxygen Absorbers?